Are you Drowning in Debt? Here’s How to Save Yourself

 Did you know that most people have errors on their credit reports?
 It’s true!
 Make sure that your credit report is error-free.
 Not only will this raise your credit score, but it will help you figure out exactly how much debt you owe.

-There are two basic types of repayment plans: the debt snowball and the debt avalanche.
+There are two basic types of debt repayment plans: snowball and avalanche.

 • The debt snowball: you pay the minimum amount due on every debt and any money leftover in your budget is put toward the balance of your smallest debt.
 When that is paid off, you prioritize the new smallest debt.
 The idea is that paying off a balance can help you build momentum to stick with your plan.